 2.1.f "Trustee" means a person to whom title to real property is conveyed by trust deed, or his successor in interest for the limited purpose of the power of sale.
 Idaho Code § 45-1502

-2.2 Defendant BANK OF AMERICA, N.A, (ReconTrust, BOA or Defendants) is a for-profit business entity permitted by the U.S. Office of the Comptroller of the Currency as a nondepository, uninsured, limited-purpose national trust bank.
+2.2 Defendant BANK OF AMERICA, N.A, (hereinafter “BOA” or Defendants) is a for-profit business entity permitted by the U.S. Office of the Comptroller of the Currency as a nondepository, uninsured, limited-purpose national trust bank.

 2.2.a BOA was a California corporation and was a wholly-owned subsidiary of Bank of America, N.A, (BOA).

-2.3 Michael J. Newell, c/o IDEA Law Group, LLC, ESQ. ("Mr. Newell") is the individual from IDEA Law Group who is acting as a trustee on behalf of Bank of America in relation to the sale of the Property.
+2.3 Michael J. Newell, c/o IDEA Law Group, LLC, ESQ. (hereinafter "Mr. Newell") is the individual from IDEA Law Group who is acting as a trustee on behalf of Bank of America in relation to the sale of the Property.

-2.3.a On 2022-08-02 Mr. Newell was named trustee by the undersigned Ami Bhavsar, the Foreclosure Services Manager from Bank of America, N.A by Carrington Mortgage Services, LLC as servicer and attorney-in-fact recorded with the Nez Perce County Clerk/Auditor/Recorder office (COUNTY RECORDER) as Instrument Number 902078 shown in Exhibit P pg 1
+2.3.a On 2022-08-02 Mr. Newell was named trustee by the undersigned Ami Bhavsar, the Foreclosure Services Manager from Bank of America, N.A by Carrington Mortgage Services, LLC as servicer and attorney-in-fact recorded with the Nez Perce County Clerk/Auditor/Recorder office (COUNTY RECORDER) as Instrument Number 902078 shown in Exhibit P pg.
+1.

-2.3.b Mailing address 4100 E. Mississippi Avenue, Suite 420, Denver, CO 80246 is the most prominent used address presented when a call for in reference to contact which is shown in Exhibit N pg 1,3,6,11, in Exhibit O pg 1, in Exhibit P pg.
+2.3.b Mailing address 4100 E. Mississippi Avenue, Suite 420, Denver, CO 80246 is the most prominent used address presented when a call for in reference to contact which is shown in Exhibit N pg.
+1,3,6,11, in Exhibit O pg.
+1, in Exhibit P pg.
 1, and many others.

 2.3.c It was said trustee to have all the powers, effective forthwith.

-2.4 Carrington Mortgage Services ("Carrington") is a servicing company for Bank of America.
+2.4 Carrington Mortgage Services (hereinafter "Carrington") is a servicing company for Bank of America.

-5. Land Title of Nez Perce County ("Land Title") is a title company.

 JURISDICTION AND VENUE

-Reference text from
+This Court has jurisdiction over the subject matter of this action and the parties pursuant to Idaho Code § 1-705 and Idaho Code § 3-104.

+Venue is proper in this Court because the Property at issue is located in Nez Perce County, Idaho.

 INTRODUCTION

 Reference text from last intro.
 We Are naming ReconTrust, and through which doubly accredit their owner BoA per the many cases I am citing here where they were held responsible for the actions of their not long goners.
 That was the first helping, but BoA originated the manipulation of paperwork.
-They we cited x tine in 4 years for and excess of 47 billion dollars in settlement and fines starting from the creation of the loan for this property in 2008.
+They were cited twenty-five times in 4 years for at an excess of forty-seven billion dollars in settlement or judgments starting from the creation of the loan for this property in 2008.
 By 2012 they admitted to all manner of frauds that includes many elements of paperwork manipulation.

 The list of the four-year span